flaf/miscellaneous/puppet/modules/confkeeper/README.md

 host which will export its configuration (via etckeeper).

-# The type `Confkeeper::GitRepositories`
+# The data type `Confkeeper::GitRepositories`

-This data type represents a list of git repositories in a provider which will be copied in the collector.
+This data type represents a list of git repositories **in a provider** which will be copied in the collector.
 It's a hash where each key is the local path of a git directory (the path mustn't have a trailing slash).
 Here is an example of data type `Confkeeper::GitRepositories`: